guardian/superyacht-googledoc-integrated-charts-vite/README.md

 Yacht makes responsive charts with labels in a wider variety of formats than previous Guardian chart tools, and it supports programmatic chart updating as well as editing-in-place.

+For example it supports: scatterplots with trendlines, stacked areas, small multiples, dumbbell and bubble charts, as well as line, column and bar charts.

 Yacht supports making responsive charts in the following ways:

 * Through the [Yacht Charter admin](https://pollarama.herokuapp.com/)